Marvel Cinematic Universe: Phase Four: Ms. Marvel (2022)

 Kamala Khan, a fan of the Avengers, particularly Carol Danvers, struggles to fit in until she gains her own powers.

 By the 2019 D23 Expo, Marvel Studios was developing a series centered on Kamala Khan / Ms. Marvel, with Bisha K. Ali hired as head writer.
 In September 2020, Iman Vellani was cast in the title role.
 Filming began by early November 2020 at Trilith Studios in Atlanta, with Adil El Arbi and Bilall Fallah (credited as Adil & Bilall), Meera Menon, and Sharmeen Obaid-Chinoy each directing two episodes of the series.
 Shooting also occurred in New Jersey, and concluded in early May 2021 in Thailand.
 Ms. Marvel premiered on June 8, 2022, and ran for six episodes, concluding on July 13.

-Ms. Marvel is set one to two years after Endgame, and will set-up The Marvels (2023), in which Vellani will also star.
+Ms. Marvel is set one to two years after Endgame, and set-up The Marvels (2023), in which Vellani also stars.
 The Department of Damage Control (DODC) is featured in the series after appearing in the films Spider-Man: Homecoming (2017) and Spider-Man: No Way Home, with Arian Moayed reprising his role as agent P. Cleary from No Way Home.
 Brie Larson cameos as Carol Danvers / Captain Marvel.